 To challenge a dispute:

-- Navigate to Billing > Card Transactions report and locate the disputed charge
+- Navigate to Billing > Card transactions

 - Click Details